bvstone

 MAILTOOL has been updated to v10.70.
 The main update for this version is allow the user to specify a file containing a list of mail routers (and other settings for the router) in case of a failure.

-To use a mail router file you need to specify *STMF for the Mail Router (MAILRTR) paramter on the MAILTOOL command and on the Router Stream File(RTRSTMF) parameter you will specify either *DFT or the fully qualified path to the router file.
+To use a mail router file you need to specify *STMF for the Mail Router (MAILRTR) paramter on the MAILTOOL command (or in the configuration file if you're using one) and on the Router Stream File(RTRSTMF) parameter you will specify either *DFT or the fully qualified path to the router file.

 If you are using the MAILTOOL ILE functions you will set value mail_router to *STMF and set value mail_router_stmf to either *DFT or the fully qualified path to the router file.